 3. Hashtag is your way to glory

 Hashtags are crucial for digital marketing and promotional activities.
 Using trending hashtags on Twitter is one of the easiest ways to get new followers.
-All you have to do is look out for trending Twitter topics and contribute from your brand’s perspective.
+All you have to do is look out for trending Twitter topics and contribute to them from your brand’s perspective.

 The trend began when a Twitter user posted an image of him holding a Red Bull carefully juxtaposed to a Mini Cooper promotional car in the background.
 This gave the illusion of a car that the brand itself created.